UofABioinformaticsHub/Intro-Bash-Sept-2017/notes/1_Introduction.md

 Additionally, in your work beyond today, you will probably not have any instructions to follow.
 The experience of typing these commands will equip you for future work far better than if you simply copy & paste.

-For today’s session, you will also be provided with **red post-it notes**.
+For today’s session, you will also be provided with red post-it notes.
-Please use these to signal whether you need help or not by placing them on your monitors.
+**Please use these to signal whether you need help or not by placing them on your monitors**.
 These are easy for instructors to spot so we can make our way over, although do be aware that there will be times when all instructors are busy.
-This will notably be important as we all set our computers up.
+This will be important as we all set our computers up in the following section.

 ## Computer Setup